0x73746F70626F74686572696E676D65/gitlab-fork/doc/ci/variables/index.md

     - echo "The variable is '$API_TOKEN'"
 ```

-In this example, `job1` outputs `The variable is 'secure'` because variables defined in jobs
+In this example, `job1` outputs `The variable is 'secure'` because variables defined in jobs in the `.gitlab-ci.yml` file
-have higher precedence than variables defined globally.
+have higher precedence than variables defined globally in the `.gitlab-ci.yml` file.

 ### Override a defined CI/CD variable